-POPs build up in wildlife and people of the Circumpolar North.329 Arctic Indigenous peoples who rely on traditional subsistence foods harvested from the land and sea are particularly vulnerable to exposure to POPs, because the traditional subsistence diet tends to be rich in fats.
+POPs build up in wildlife and people of the Circumpolar North.312 Arctic Indigenous peoples who rely on traditional subsistence foods harvested from the land and sea are particularly vulnerable to exposure to POPs, because the traditional subsistence diet tends to be rich in fats.
 Some of the fat-rich traditional foods of the Arctic include marine mammals such as bowhead whale and walrus, seal blubber and rendered oils.
-Arctic Indigenous peoples have levels of POPs contamination in blood and breast milk that are among the highest of any population on earth, even though most of these chemicals are not manufactured in the Arctic.330 the state.331 Many of these sites are sources of POPs and other contaminants such as PCBs, pesticides, heavy metals, solvents, and fuel-related substances.
+Arctic Indigenous peoples have levels of POPs contamination in blood and breast milk that are among the highest of any population on earth, even though most of these chemicals are not manufactured in the Arctic.313 fuel-related substances.
 Household products and foods can also be contaminated with POPs.
-People are exposed to PCBs, DDT and other legacy contaminants by consuming fat-rich foods such as dairy products, fish and marine mammals.332 Breastfeeding infants can be exposed through breast milk.333
+People are exposed to PCBs, DDT and other legacy contaminants by consuming fat-rich foods such as dairy products, fish and marine mammals.315 Breastfeeding infants can be exposed through breast milk.316